 Story copyright © 2001, 2002 Aaron Shepard.
 Script copyright © 2002, 2003 Aaron Shepard.
-Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except they may not be posted online without permission.
+Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose.

 PREVIEW: Hans has never in his life been frightened—but a night in a haunted castle should finally give him his chance.

 GENRE: Folktales, tall tales, ghost stories

 CULTURE: German, European

 READER 3—Sister, Stranger 1, Vampire, Skeleton 1, Princess